-- If p is NULL, the function will write to n, but not actually serialise the opaque value. - If p is NULL, the function will allocate sufficient storage with malloc(), serialise the value, and write the address of the byte representation to p. - Otherwise, the serialised representation of the value will be stored at p, which must have room for at least n bytes.
+- If p is NULL, the function will write to n, but not actually serialise the opaque value. - If p is NULL, the function will allocate sufficient storage with malloc(), serialise the value, and write the address of the byte representation to p.
+The caller gains ownership of this allocation and is responsible for freeing it. - Otherwise, the serialised representation of the value will be stored at p, which must have room for at least n bytes.
 This is done asynchronously.